gbmhunter/blog/content/programming/languages/batch/index.md

 ---
 author: gbmhunter
-date: 2013-06-02 21:39:16+00:00
+date: 2013-06-02
 draft: false
-title: Batch Files
+title: "Batch Files"
 type: page
 ---

-> MS-DOS comands use a `/` character to signify a flag.
+> MS-DOS commands use a `/` character to signify a flag.
 All command syntax on this page uses square brackets for optional parameters.

 ## Overview